- Living & Visiting

 The card, which is kept in a red plastic pocket labeled “File of Life,” lists the patient’s name, emergency contacts, health insurance policy and social security numbers, health conditions, medications including dosages, allergies, recent surgeries, religion, doctor’s name and whether or not there is a health care proxy or living will.
 The entire pocket is held, with a magnet, to the outside of the refrigerator for easy access in an emergency.

 We have several low-cost exercise programs designed specifically for seniors.
+Currently, these include Zumba, Tai Chi, Line Dancing, Fitness, Cardio and SAMA (Senior Approach to Maintaining Agility), as well as Tap.
 Call the COA to sign up for these classes.
 You are welcome to attend a class for free to see if it is something you would like to attend regularly.

 Health & Wellness

-The COA offers blood pressure clinics several times a month that are free to the seniors and are announced in the monthly newsletter.
+The COA offers blood pressure clinics several times a month that are free to the seniors and are announced in the monthly newsletter and are visible on the Town website HERE.
 Other clinics that we provide are for podiatry and vaccinations.

 The COA offers many interesting and fun programs and activities that bring the whole community closer together.

 We have many pieces of medical equipment available to the community that include but are not limited to: wheelchairs, walkers, crutches, canes, shower chairs, transfer benches, grabbers and commodes.
-The equipment is lent out free of charge.
+The equipment is lent out free of charge to anyone in Carlisle.

 The COA offers several nutritional programs including monthly lunches, breakfasts, and coffees.
-The COA works with the local schools and churches that provide venues for these events.
-We also provide Meals on Wheels for those that are home-bound and cannot provide for themselves.
+The COA works with the local schools, senior housing facilities, and churches that provide venues for these events.
+We also provide Meals on Wheels for those who are home-bound and cannot provide for themselves.

 If you live alone, you may want to sign up for the FREE RUOK® Telephone Reassurance System.
 The system will call you at the predetermined time you request.
-When you answer, you’ll hear a short pre-recorded call message from the COA.
-If you don’t pick up after several tries, the police will personally try to reach you, and if there is still no reply they will stop by and check on you at home.
+When you answer, you’ll hear a short pre-recorded call message.
+If you don’t respond after several tries, the police will personally try to reach you, and if there is still no reply they will stop by and check on you at home.
 This system has saved lives.
-Call the Council on Aging ti sign up at 978-371-2895.
+Call the Council on Aging to sign up at 978-371-2895.
 For more information, click here (PDF).